A council in Sydney is launching an Australian-first initiative, giving free childcare to asylum seeker and refugee families.

 Families will be considered on referral from the Sydney Alliance for places, he said.

-Sherrine Clarke, Humanitarian Services Director at the Asylum Seeker Resource Centre, told SBS News the process of seeking asylum in Australia requires applicants to jump through a number of complex legal hoops.
+Sherrine Clarke, Humanitarian Services Director at the Asylum Seeker Resource Centre, said the process of seeking asylum in Australia requires applicants to jump through a number of complex legal hoops.

 People from the asylum seeker community also experience “significant levels of destitution”, she said, and improving childcare access could make things significantly easier for them.